What Happens If You Use Vinegar and Laundry Detergent Together?

 What Kind of Vinegar is used for laundry?

-Dear readers, if you use vinegar for your laundry, then the best option is white vinegar.
+If you use vinegar for your laundry, then the best option is white vinegar.
 It is completely colorless, so it doesn’t stain the fabric.
 It’s different from other vinegars that are like apple cider or balsamic, because it doesn’t contain natural dyes or other stuff that might damage your clothes.

 This is because it contains acetic acid that breaks down detergent residues, softens fabrics, and removes odors.